-\\ Includes claims from IHS/638 Clinics billed on the UB at an all-inclusive rate.
+^{} Includes claims from IHS/638 Clinics billed on the UB at an all-inclusive rate.
 While data does not specify if they were primary care, for purposes of this report, we have included them as primary care.
+Dental services administered at IHS/638 facilities that focus on dental services are displayed in the Dentists/Dental Hygienists category.